Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ---
 slug: species-selector-intro
 title: How do I add or remove a species?
-description: How to select a species genome of interest to visualise in the Genome browser, Entity viewer and other Ensembl apps.
+description: How to select a species genome of interest to visualise in the Genome browser, Feature explorer and other Ensembl apps.
 related_articles:
  - href: species-homepage.md
 ---